jlehikoinen/ScriptingInSwiftDemo/README.md

 ## Additional information

 * Scripts are missing all the constraints related things
-* Menu bar app name is "swift"
+* Menu bar displays the active app name as "swift"